dentonescu/cv-samples/README.md

 Check back regularly — new samples will be added and existing ones improved as the gallery evolves.

 ## Upcoming work
-- Current priority: **triangle-peg-game-react** is under active development this week; see the project entry above for details.
+- Current priority: **triangle-peg-game-react** now has a working core loop with highlighting and win/lose overlay; next up are undo/reset controls, animation polish, and broader tests.
 - **pkixwebadm**: extend the new security scaffolding with live ingestion APIs, add UI validation/feedback, and land CSRF + server-side MIME checks before circling back to container packaging.
 - **WiFiEqu**: prototype the Windows worker that mirrors the Linux API, factor shared DTO/config plumbing into a reusable C# library, and round out the Docker Compose story with health checks and metrics before pursuing CI/CD builds.
 - **Terraglean**: now tracked in [docs/terraglean.md](docs/terraglean.md); once WiFiEqu stabilises, kick off the Spring Boot/Micronaut service spike, persistence plan, and UI exploration documented there.